palantir/atlasdb/docs/source/miscellaneous/doc/adr/0011-retry-long-running-locks-via-blockingtimeoutexception.md

 ## Decision

-S
+### Time Limiting Lock Requests

+We decided that solutions to this problem should prevent the above pattern by satisfying one or both of the following:

+1. Prevent the idle timeout from reasonably occurring.
+2. Ensure resources are freed if the idle timeout triggers.

+We introduced a time limit for which a lock request is allowed to block - we call this the *blocking timeout*.
+This is set to be lower than the Jetty idle timeout by a margin, thus achieving requirement 1.
+Even if we lose the race, we will still free the resources shortly after (requirement 2).

+In the event that a lock request blocks for longer than the blocking timeout, we interrupt the requesting thread and notify the client by sending a `SerializableError` which wraps a `BlockingTimeoutException`.

+C

 ### Alternatives Considered

-We considered alternatives that, broadly speaking, focus on two different approaches to the problem:

-* Prevent the idle timeout from ever reasonably triggering (alternatives 1-3 below)
-* Free resources when the stream is closed (alternatives 4 and 5)

 #### 1. Significantly increase the Jetty idle timeout